MMunier/ddgpt/README.md

 # DDGPT (DuckDuckGPT)

 A CLI client for duckduckgo's AI-Chatbots.
-Only tested under linux.

 Whilst this client falls under MIT, the use of the service falls under duckduckgo's ToS and privacy policy.
 Please see [https://duckduckgo.com/aichat/privacy-terms](https://duckduckgo.com/aichat/privacy-terms) for more details.

 ## Build Requirements
-Currently uses openssl for TLS, therefore it requires the packages:
+Unter linux it uses openssl for TLS, therefore it requires the packages:
 - libssl-dev
 - pkg-config

+\
+Under windows it builds with a working rust toolchain.

 ## Usage:
 ```